 Basic Advising Information

 Here is some essential information for successfully completing the Honors program.
-You may have other questions about specific situations that are not answered here, and if so, please contact the Honors Program Director, Anthony Cunningham by e-mail, by phone at 2730, or in person at Quad 351.
+You may have other questions about specific situations that are not answered here, and if so, please contact the Honors Program Director, Anthony Cunningham by e-mail or at 2730.

 Requirements for participation